 Captured screenshots can be used to demonstrate something, for technical support by showing exact error message and issues.
 Screenshots are also useful to save snippets of anything you have on your screen that cannot be easily printed.
 I use them all the time for things I want to refer later, but I won’t necessarily need a printed copy of the image or information.

-There are four tabs, general will show you the languages, font and theme color for the app and run on system startup.
+There are four tabs; General will show you the languages, font and theme color for the app and run on system startup.

-In Snip tab you can customize the screenshot capture mode interface.
-Like detecting windows, and UI elements etc.
+In Snip tab, you can customize the screenshot capture mode interface.
+Like detecting windows, and UI elements, etc.

-In Paste tab you can set screenshot windows shadow, Zoom in out by Mouse scrolling, image size and auto backup etc. this app can’t detect any HTML element like input fields, button etc.
+In Paste tab you can set screenshot windows shadow, Zoom in out by Mouse scrolling, image size and auto backup, etc. this app can’t detect any HTML element like input fields, button, etc.

 Hotkey Tab, let you set the hotkeys as you need.
 You can switch to the next UI element using shortcuts.

-Capture screenshot individual UI elements
+Screenshot individual UI elements

 - First, run Snipaste and press the F1 key from your keyboard.
 This will activate Snipaste.
-New hover over you mouse to any windows element, it will highlight the single element or you can also select area according to your need by dragging the mouse.
+New hover over your mouse to any windows element, it will highlight the single element or you can also select area according to your need by dragging the mouse.